age-series/eln2-web/docs/development.md

     - [ ] clutch
     - [ ] static shaft

+- [ ] Electrical Networks (with Thermal System)
+    - [ ] SingleCable: a current based uninsulated cable that connects similarly to RF pipes
+    - [ ] SingleSource: a simple voltage source block
+    - [ ] SingleGround: a simple ground pin
+    - [ ] SingleSwitch: a current based uninsulated throw switch
+    - [ ] SingleResistor: a basic capacitor
+    - [ ] SingleCapacitor: a simple capacitor
+    - [ ] SingleInductor: a simple inductor
+    - [ ] Basic 12v Battery

 NOTE: Models are not a priority at this stage as most of the Single* items will be removed later.

-Log Server:

-- [ ] Centralized log collection server (might be postponed)
-- [ ] config file disclaimer option (disables the mod in un-obfuscated contexts, unless the user agrees to not pester the devs before 1.0)
-- [ ] crash logger code (catch Minecraft crashes?)
+## Phase 2.5: Sim Revisit

+Cameron wants to revisit the Electrical Simulator code after we finish Node.

+If you want a good read, you shoud find a book about non-linear dynamic circuit systems.

+Theoretically, this fixes our issues with InterSystem from the 1.7.10 version of Electrical Age.

 ## Phase 3: MultiNode

+- [ ] Ghost Node implementation
     - [ ] solar panels
     - [ ] wind turbines
     - [ ] autominer

 ## Phase 4: SixNode (Tiny Node if FMB?)